angulardart/site-angulardart/src/angular/guide/template-syntax.md

   <button (click)="deleteHero()">Delete hero</button>
 ```

-The statement context may also refer to properties of the template's own context.
+The statement context can also refer to properties of the template's own context.
 In the following examples, the template `$event` object,
 a [template input variable](#template-input-variable) (`let hero`),
 and a [template reference variable](#ref-vars) (`#heroForm`)